 Many expats imagine that culture shock in Australia is mainly related to money, marsupials and mangled accents.
 While these points may certainly be the most obvious causes of confusion and disorientation upon arrival, it’s important to realise that a move to Australia can be more difficult than initially anticipated.

 In some ways, this notion does hold true.
-Australia is free of the challenges faced by expats in countries with complex language barriers, restrictive religious systems and stifling bureaucracy, but in other ways, it’s entirely misleading.
+Australia is largely free of the challenges faced by expats in countries with complex language barriers, restrictive religious systems and stifling bureaucracy, but in other ways, it’s entirely misleading.
 Foreigners often fall victim to the idea that Australia is just an affected cultural mid-point between the US and Britain.
-The thinking is that with its sophisticated infrastructure, stron economy and English language there’s little preparation that needs to be done prior to relocation, and even less effort that needs to be put in to acclimatise once on Aussie soil.
+The thinking is that with its sophisticated infrastructure, strong economy and English language there’s little preparation that needs to be done prior to relocation and even less effort that needs to be put in to acclimatise once on Aussie soil.

 Cultural values in Australia

 Though the pointed Australian emphasis on freedom, equality and the egalitarian spirit won’t be a source of culture shock for some expats, it may be a bit surprising to others.

 As a nation that prides itself on its high levels of cultural diversity, Australia is also conscious that there needs to be a cohesive force uniting its populace, and a devotion to shared values has filled that role.